Ogutu01/Mobile-Price-Classifier/README.md

 ## 🙋 Support & Contact

-Got questions or found a bug?
-Please open an [issue](https://github.com/Ogutu01/Mobile-Price-Classifier/issues) or contact via email.
+If you've got any questions or found a bug, please open an [issue](https://github.com/Ogutu01/Mobile-Price-Classifier/issues) or contact via email.
 ```